treussart/ProbeManager_Bro/README.rst

   :align: center
   :width: 80%

-* Uptime indicate the time elapsed since the last time the application was started.
+* 'Uptime' Indicate the time elapsed since the last time the application was started.
 * 'Refresh Instance Status' is a button to know the status of the application. (running or not)
-* Update instance, you need to edit the conf file to change the version number you want.
+* 'Update instance', you need to edit the conf file to change the version number you want.
-* Deploy configuration, copy configuration files to the remote server, and reload the Bro instance.
+* 'Deploy configuration', copy configuration files to the remote server, and reload the Bro instance.
-* Deploy rules, copy rules (signatures and scripts) files to the remote server, and reload the Bro instance.
+* 'Deploy rules', copy rules (signatures and scripts) files to the remote server, and reload the Bro instance.

 Miscellaneous
 -------------